CKalitin/ckalitin.github.io/_posts/2025-10-13-managing-technical-teams.md

     - Gene Kranz quote on NASA (higher level)
     - Contrast to rule 2

-Key ideas:
- - Benefits of small strong teams
-    - Engineers as ground truth
-    - Rapid decision making (docking collar or rules)
-    - Autonomously attacking critical path problems (Overholter)
-    - Some projects require this (MCC)
- - What must you do in the absence of a small strong team
-    - Documentation
-    - Design reviews
-    - Integration meetings
-    - Solar examples
- - Team progress declines without clear functional goals
-    - Tesla Bot
-    - Current sensor
-    - NASA
- - Finally, how do you find exceptionally competent engineers?
-    - Kaiser quote

 ![Image](/assets/images/managing-technical-teams/meme.png){: height="300px" }

 Several years ago I saw the meme above and realized I came to the exact opposite conclusion as most people discussing it.
 [I've done my share of complaining about education](https://ckalitin.github.io/idea/2025/04/26/low-leverage-university.html), but the most useful insights from this meme is not to feel sympathy for the child.